 August 1940: Toni was issued an ID card delivered by the British authorities of Mandatory Palestine.

 When we visited in the 70's, she described her life there at the time.
 First they lived in tents.
 The first building was the communal dining room.
-Next, I think was the hen house, then maybe the school for the kids, or the dorm for the kids.
+Next, I think was the hen house, then maybe the school, or the dorm for the kids.
 Houses for people came last.
-(I was in my early teens then, so my recollections are quite unreliable and vague)

 1940: July, 16th, she married David Ben Nachman Liebergot.
 Although they would be married for eight years, the marriage would not be successful.
 The couple had no children together.